 The ruby-throated hummingbird (Archilochus colubris) is among the smallest of the North American hummingbirds, weighing only 0.1 ounce.
 Like millions of tourists from colder latitudes, these tiny birds fly south to winter on Mexico’s Yucatán Peninsula—where Rainforest Alliance Certified hotels and tour operators prioritize sustainability and habitat conservation.

-The medium-sized Swainson’s hawk (Buteo swainsoni) gathers in large kettles (flocks) of hundreds for its yearly migration from western North America to southern Brazil, eastern Argentina and Paraguay—one of the longest migrations of any raptor.
-During the journey, hawks pass through the Brazilian state of Mato Grosso, where 79,000 acres (32,000 hectares) of cattle ranchland have become the first in the world to earn Rainforest Alliance certification.
+The Swainson’s hawk (Buteo swainsoni) gathers in large kettles (flocks) of hundreds for its yearly migration from western North America to southern Brazil, eastern Argentina and Paraguay—one of the longest migrations of any raptor.
+During the journey, hawks pass through the Brazilian state of Mato Grosso, where 79,000 acres (32,000 hectares) of cattle ranchland became the first in the world to earn Rainforest Alliance certification.

 The golden-cheeked warbler warbler (Dendroica chrysoparia) is a small, endangered songbird named for its distinctive yellow face, which is outlined in black with a thin black stripe through both eyes.
 Each winter, the warbler migrates south to the pine oak forests of Mexico and Guatemala.
 The Rainforest Alliance is working with communities in the region to develop sustainable non-timber forest enterprises, training them to use sustainable methods that keep their ecosystems intact while improving local livelihoods.